Getting Enough Milk

 This is a very common worry for mothers that are breastfeeding.
 Remember to trust your body and your baby!
 If your baby is latching correctly and you feed as often as he wants, your body and baby will do the work.
 To ease your worries, there are helpful signs to consider and track.

-When your baby is latched deeply and receiving a good amount of milk, you will hear swallowing, see their ears wiggle, and arms and hands will be relaxed and limp after feeding.
+Babies should be back up to their 24-hour weight about two weeks after birth.
 You will notice they will slowly grow out of clothes, and their weight will be on a gradual growth curve.

 These are all signs that your baby is getting enough milk!
+Excellent job being so attentive to your baby's needs!

-Is baby getting enough Breastmilk.jpgLatch tips.jpg
+Is baby getting enough Breastmilk.jpgWhat about the poop.jpg

 SOURCE: https://www.llli.org/breastfeeding-info/is-baby-getting-enough/